imteekay/programming-language-research/research/experiments/typescript/README.md

 ### Emitter

-It transforms the syntax tree into files.
+It transforms the syntax tree into files: syntax tree -> files

 - What to emit? e.g. `*.js`, `*.map`, `*.d.ts`
 - Printer: syntax tree to text